Frequently Asked Questions

-Our pay-it-forward model is unique because we dedicate each nonprofit’s lease payments to a revolving fund.
-This revolving fund then helps to pay for the next nonprofit to go solar, whose lease payments help another nonprofit to go solar, and so on.
+As nonprofits pay us back for the cost of their solar system, we put their solar lease payments into our Solar Seed Fund, a first-of-its-kind pay-it-forward model for renewable energy that we use to bring solar to more nonprofits across the country.
+This revolving Solar Seed Fund then helps to pay for the next nonprofit to go solar, whose lease payments help another nonprofit to go solar, and so on.
 As more and more nonprofits go solar, our collective impact on climate change grows exponentially.
-To top it all off, at the end of the lease, we transfer ownership of the system to each nonprofit at no
+To top it all off, at the end of the lease, we transfer ownership of the system to each nonprofit at no additional cost.

 The Solar Seed Fund is a revolving fund for solar.
 When a nonprofit goes solar, a portion of the upfront costs comes from this revolving fund.
 Once their lease begins, the nonprofit makes lease payments, which goes into the Solar Seed Fund.
 Over the course of their lease, the nonprofit will pay for more nonprofits to go solar – each of which will fund more solar projects (and so on and so on).